 Saskatchewan’s permanent CST

-Saskatchewan, unlike its neighbors Alberta and Manitoba, does not observe daylight saving time.
-It stays at UTC-6 year-round.
+Saskatchewan does not observe daylight saving time.
+It stays at UTC-6 year-round, under legislation passed in 1966.

-The practical consequence: in winter, Saskatchewan time matches Manitoba (CST).
-In summer, Saskatchewan time matches Alberta (MDT).
+The practical consequence: in winter, Saskatchewan time matches Manitoba (both on CST).
+In summer, Saskatchewan time matches Alberta (which is on MDT, also UTC-6).
 The province is, temporally, a seasonally shifting bridge between its neighbors.

-The 8,891-kilometer border between Canada and the United States crosses six time zones on the Canadian side and four on the American side.
-Communities that sit exactly on the border, places like Derby Line, Vermont / Rock Island, Quebec, have streets where one side is in the US Eastern zone and the other is in Canadian Eastern time.
-In summer, when US DST and Canadian DST match, they’re synchronized.
-The rest of the year, they’re usually in the same zone anyway.
+The border between Canada and the United States is 8,891 kilometers long.
+It crosses six time zones on the Canadian side and four on the American side.
+Communities that sit on the border, such as Derby Line, Vermont, and Rock Island, Quebec, have streets where one side is in the US Eastern zone and the other is in Canadian Eastern time.
+When both countries are observing DST simultaneously, they are synchronized.
+In periods when they differ, the boundary becomes a clock boundary as well.

 Sources